 What is the most common revision technique?

-How much can your stomach hold after gastric surgery?
+How much can your stomach hold after bariatric surgery?

-How long does it take for your stomach to heal after gastric surgery?
+How long does it take for your stomach to heal after bariatric surgery?

 Can you have a normal life after surgery?